Arctic cold arrives on Long Island today, bringing coldest conditions of the season

 Bundle up, Long Island — or better yet, stay home: Friday and Saturday are expected to see the coldest conditions of the season so far.

-A wind chill advisory will be in effect from 5 p.m.
-Friday to 9 a.m.
-Saturday on eastern Long Island, where wind chill values could dip to 20 below zero, the weather service said.
+Warming centers will be opened across the Island, including in Hempstead, Hicksville, Wantagh, Uniondale, Dix Hills, North Babylon and Riverhead, town and county officials said.

-"With an anomalously warm winter, many are not acclimated to such cold temperatures and such cold wind chills could result in hypothermia if precautions are not taken," the weather service said.
+The warming center at Mitchel Field in Uniondale will remain open 24/7 through Sunday and is located in the first-floor Community Room in the Administration Building at 1 Charles Lindbergh Boulevard.
+The contact number is 516-572-0400.

-Warming centers will be opened across the Island, including in Hempstead, Hicksville, Wantagh, Uniondale, Huntington and Riverhead, town and county officials said.
+The other Nassau County warming centers — Cantiague Park in Hicksville and Wantagh Park in Wantagh — are also open through Sunday.
+The center at Cantiague Park is located in the administrative office at 480 W. John St. and will be open Friday, Saturday and Sunday from 8 a.m. to 8:30 p.m.
+Officials said that after 8:30 p.m. anyone in need is advised to call 911 to seek transport to the 24-hour warming center at Mitchel Field.

 In Suffolk, the county initiates a Code Blue alert when temperatures fall below 32 degrees.
 Anyone in need of shelter can call 631-854-9100.
 In Nassau County, anyone in need of assistance can call 1-866-WARMBED.